bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/code_execution_can_bus_pivot/template.md

 Attempt to completely stop the vehicle for functioning if the infotainment system controls mechanical aspect of the vehicle.
 If this is possible, provide a full proof-of-concept here.
 -->

-A malicious attacker could exploit {{application}} on the system to flood the CAN Bus with malicious messages causing the system to {{action}}
+A malicious attacker could exploit {{application}} on the system to flood the CAN Bus Arbitration IDs with malicious messages causing the system to {{action}}